Nurse Anesthesia

 Today, certified registered nurse anesthetists (CRNAs) are advanced practice registered nurses (APRNs) licensed as independent practitioners who plan, discuss and deliver anesthesia and pain management care to patients of all health complexities across the lifespan.

-When accredited, the nurse anesthesia DNP program will prepare nurses to provide the full scope of anesthesia services in a safe, high-quality, patient-centered manner.
-Central to that will be expert clinical instructors and diverse clinical sites that provide a rich learning environment exposing students to a wide range of patient populations and critical knowledge and skills.
+The nurse anesthesia DNP program at UIC prepares nurses to provide the full scope of anesthesia services in a safe, high-quality, patient-centered manner.
+Central to that are expert clinical instructors and diverse clinical sites that provide a rich learning environment exposing students to a wide range of patient populations and critical knowledge and skills.

 With our comprehensive and sequential program of study, our highly innovative M. Christine Schwartz Experiential Learning & Simulation Laboratory, diverse clinical experiences, and multiple opportunities for interprofessional education and training, graduates of the program will be qualified to make independent judgments regarding all aspects of anesthesia care and to fully collaborate with the whole health care team.